rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 6. Copy the `client_email` from this file to the `GCAL_CLIENT_EMAIL` entry in the `.env` file.
 Copy the `private_key` to the `GCAL_PRIVATE_KEY` entry.

+## Setting up the email service (SMTP)

+The app sends transactional emails (for example alumni mail and purchasing emails) through SMTP.

+Required env vars:

+- `SMTP_HOST`: SMTP server hostname
+- `SMTP_USER`: SMTP username/login
+- `SMTP_PASS`: SMTP password

+Optional env vars:

+- `SMTP_PORT`: SMTP port (defaults to `587`)
+- `SMTP_SECURE`: set to `true` for implicit TLS (typically port `465`), otherwise `false`

+How to configure:

+1. Create or obtain SMTP credentials from the team-approved provider.
+2. Add the SMTP values to your `next/.env`.
+3. Restart `npm run dev` after changing `.env`.

+Local verification checklist:

+1. Confirm app boots with SMTP values present.
+2. Use a feature that sends mail:
+   - Alumni page mass email flow (`/api/alumni/email`)
+   - Purchasing request email flow (`/api/purchasing/[id]/email`)
+3. Confirm mail is delivered in your provider inbox/logs (or sandbox inbox, if using a test provider).

+If SMTP is missing or invalid, email endpoints will fail with configuration/authentication errors.

 ## Building the Local Database

 If you run the project now, you'll encounter schema errors.
 This is because the local database hasn't been built.
 We use Prisma for managing the Postgres database, so we'll use [Prisma's migrate command](https://www.prisma.io/docs/concepts/components/prisma-migrate/migrate-development-production) to build the db tables using the schema defined in the [schema.prisma](../next/prisma/schema.prisma) file.